anaconda/pyscript-tutorial/mod1_getting_started_with_pyscript.md

 ## How to navigate through the content

-In each section, we will work on a single PyScript app aimed at exploring specific features, and capabilities offered by the platform.
+In each chapter, we will work on a single PyScript app aimed at exploring specific features, and capabilities offered by the platform.

 You are totally free to choose the pace you navigate through content, depending on your